tppham/android-secure-s3-sync/README.txt

  - XXX need to call create() on new buckets in generic code somewhere. and remove the call in the file.Store()

+ - "last" set stores more info (ie. local and remote IDs, account names) than "remote".
+We could make a more dense encoding of remote if we make it skip those items.

 polish:
   - icon for app